erikayi/pandas-challenge/README.md

 Analyze the data of the game "Heroes Of Pymoli" as Lead Analyst in the independent game dev.

+All the final results can be find on "HeroesOfPymoli_Final.ipynb" file.

 Final results have the following requirements:

 - Player's Count